nuxt-contrib/tib/README.md

 ## Babel config

-This package exports ES6 code, so you will probably need to tell Babel to also transpile this package
+If you use this package from source or just manually import the ES6 source, you will probably need to tell Babel to also transpile this package

 > use `babel.config.js` if Babel fails to transpile with `.babelrc.js`